Craftsmanship

 Selecting gemstones

-When it comes to the gems, we buy them from reputable gem and pearl suppliers who will cater to our requests.
-Much of the decision-making comes from a place of intuition.
-From effervescent shades to gentle tones, every kind of gemstone is a different opportunity to express one of many concepts.
-Some designs incorporate carved and custom-shaped stones that only add to their unique appearance.
+We buy them from reputable gem and pearl suppliers who will cater to our requests.
+This includes having a good relationship with direct contacts to pearl farms.
+From effervescent shades to gentle tones, every kind of gemstone is a different opportunity to express our concepts, and we take our sourcing seriously.
+On occasion, we incorporate carved and custom-shaped stones to further distinguish our designs.

 Wax carving